 You may not be employed by your placement schools on fee-funded places as an instructor, unqualified teacher, cover supervisor or any other similar role and you cannot be allocated a timetable which is exclusively yours.
 This is to ensure that you are free to learn how to teach.

-As a trainee teacher you could be eligible for up to £30,000.
+As a trainee teacher you could be eligible for a bursary up to £28,000.

 The majority of our current group of NTTC trainees have received some sort of bursary to support their training year, ranging from £4,000-£25,000.

 Please be aware that subjects eligible for bursaries and the level of funds available change every year depending upon the teacher supply requirements for the year head.